-Three reclaimed water facilities provide over 37 million gallons of reclaimed water per day to 10,284 active customers through 291 miles of reclaimed water pipelines and 3,909 valves.
-There are 316 fire hydrants utilizing reclaimed water.
+Three reclaimed water facilities provide more than 37 million gallons of reclaimed water per day to more than 10,000 active customers through more than 290 miles of reclaimed water pipelines and more than 3,900 valves.
+There are approximately 316 fire hydrants utilizing reclaimed water.

 St. Petersburg's Water Reclamation System is not only the first to be built in the United States, it remains one of the largest in the world.
 The city's innovative system provides an alternative supply, typically for lawn irrigation.
 As a result, reclaimed water is an integral part of the city's overall water conservation effort.
 The initial reclaimed water distribution system, constructed in the late 1970s, was limited to serving golf courses, parks, schools, and large commercial areas.
 Extensive biological research through the late 1970s and early 1980s resulted in approval by Florida Department of Environmental Protection and the Environmental Protection Agency for expansion into residential areas.
 In 1986, a system expansion was completed to provide service to a limited number of residential and commercial sites for irrigation.
 Continued expansion of the reclaimed water system has significantly contributed to reducing potable (drinking) water demands.

 Reclaimed Water is a Resource – Use it Wisely

 Using reclaimed water is a smart irrigation alternative which helps alleviate the strain on other water sources.
 Like other water sources, there is a limited amount of reclaimed water.
 Efficient use by all customers will help ensure the safe and continued availability of this resource.